bitquery/streaming-data-platform-docs/docs/API-Blog/migrate-v1-v2.md

 ## Overview

 V2 APIs are designed to provide real-time blockchain data without any delay.
 It combines both real-time and historical data.
+You can read more on the differences [here](https://docs.bitquery.io/v1/docs/graphql-ide/v1-and-v2)
 Below, you'll find key changes and instructions on how to adapt your existing v1 queries to the v2 format.

 ## Authentication in v1 vs v2